HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/domaindrivendesign.md

 About that last one: I have experienced people driving for DDD without a (complex) domain.
 There is no use solving a technical complex sequential protocol with DDD.

 ## Conclusion
-It is usefull only for complex domains.
+It is useful only for complex domains.
 If you have an easy domain, or simple procedural program, there is simply no need for DDD.

 ## Resources